 Regarding our design flow, first of all we need to specify the instructions of the microprocessor.
-We chose the instruction set from the core of the Intel 8051 microcontroller, as it is a well-known, popular CPU and used in various applications even nowadays.
+We chose the instruction set from the core of the Intel 8051 microcontroller, as it is a well-known, popular CPU and still used in many applications even nowadays.

 Extractions of components.
-Functional components, such as PCIU, ALU, IFU, etc. can be extracted from the given instruction set (see Figure 4), moreover each functional block can be use several times in one partial order, what is shown as PCIU/2, PCIU/3, etc.
+Functional components, such as PCIU, ALU, IFU, etc. can be extracted from the given instruction set (see Figure 4), moreover each functional block can be use several times in one partial order, what is shown as PCIU/2, PCIU/3, IFU/2 etc.